makrai/notes/kratzer88-stage-level-individual-level-pred.md

 interpretation is the only interpretation that predicts it to be f else.
-An unaccusattve verb like _belong to_, then, can indeed give rise to three Interpretations, where�s the readings for a verb 11ke _adore _ are more constrained.
+An unaccusattve verb like _belong to_, then, can indeed give rise to three Interpretations, whereas the readings for a verb 11ke _adore _ are more constrained.
 Whtle we dldn·t check all possible pred1cl1ons, of course, the results obtained so far are encouraging and lend further support to our conception of the Hnk between surfece-structure end